-Root-mean-square (RMS) differences of the above $V_T C_0$ solutions and integrated perturbation pressure deficit (optimal, optimal but without storm motion, original GVTD and improved GVTD algorithms) averaged over the four passes are shown in Table 3.
-For RMS difference of $V_T C_0$ , the optimal solution has the least deviation from the "truth".
-Including the storm motion terms decreases the RMS differences about $0.8\,\mathrm{m\,s^{-1}}$ in both optimal versus optimal without storm motion and improved

-295 GVTD versus original GVTD.
+Root-mean-square (RMS) differences of the above $V_T C_0$ solutions (optimal, optimal but without storm motion, original GVTD and improved GVTD algorithms) averaged over the four passes are shown in Table 3.
+The optimal solution has the least deviation from the "truth".
+Including the storm motion terms decreases the RMS differences about $0.8 \text{ m s}^{-1}$ in both optimal versus optimal without storm motion and improved GVTD versus original GVTD.
 Interestingly, RMS difference of improved GVTD algorithm has a similar magnitude as the optimal solution but without storm motion, suggesting that the influence from storm motion herein is similar as neglecting terms in Eq.
-17.
+16.